muaaz-ur-habibi/fthedocs/README.md

 </p>
 <h3>Using JSON</h3>
 <p>
-  The `--file` is used for .txt files.
+  The argument `--file` is used for .txt files.
 To use .json files, use the argument `--json` to specify a .json file<br>
   When using JSON, the `--json-path` argument becomes compulsory
 </p>
 <h3>JSON Path</h3>